johnNeil-castillo/johnNeil-castillo/README.md

 ### Hi!
 I'm John Neil Castillo, 25 years old 👋

-### I'm a multimedia designer continously learning full stack development with 4 years of experience as a freelance video editor and graphic designer in Upwork.
+### I'm a multimedia designer continously learning full stack development for 3 months with 4 years of experience as a freelance video editor and graphic designer in Upwork.

 #### I live in Laguna, Philippines.